Kyle Gass Band

 Kyle Gass Band (KGB) is an American rock band formed in Los Angeles, California in 2011.
-Fronted by Tenacious D lead guitarist Kyle Gass and vocalist and guitarist Mike Bray.
-The backing band consists of electric guitarist John Konesky (also of Tenacious D), bassist Jason Keene, and drummer Tim Spier.
-The band have released two albums, Kyle Gass Band (2013) and Thundering Herd (2016).
+The band is fronted by Tenacious D lead guitarist Kyle Gass and vocalist and guitarist Mike Bray.
+The backing band consists of electric guitarist John Konesky, bassist Jason Keene, and drummer Tim Spier.
+The band have released two studio albums, Kyle Gass Band (2013) and Thundering Herd (2016).

 The band also occasionally tours acoustically (without Keene and Spier) as The Kyle Gass Company.

 History

 Background

 Gass and Jack Black formed the band Tenacious D in 1994 whilst they were members of The Actors' Gang theater company in Los Angeles.
 Black's popularity as an actor began to increase in the early 2000s, with appearances in films such as High Fidelity, Saving Silverman and Shallow Hal.
 These appearances meant that Black was unable to dedicate as much time with Gass for Tenacious D, causing Gass to form the side-project Trainwreck in 2002.
 In the summer of 2010, the lead singer of Trainwreck, JR Reed, was unable to make a party Gass had been invited to play, causing Gass to form a one-off band called Kyle Gass' Falcon, an early version of what would become the Kyle Gass Band.
 Trainwreck later split in 2011, causing Gass to form a new project.